ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-Home-automation-part-1.md

 <img alt="Homekit" src="{{ '/img/2019-09-30-home-automation/Homekit.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 800px;">

 Apple's home automation platform is called Homekit.
-It can be used on alles iOS and macOS X devices, giving us access to it from everywhere.
+It can be used on all iOS and macOS X devices, giving us access to it from everywhere.
 By default Homekit control is limited to your local network only.
 If we add an apple TV/HomePod/iPad as a hub it will allow for remote access through iCloud.
 For best results I would recommend to use an apple TV (gen 4 or later) connected through ethernet.

 Automations can be made using the app (some special automations require a hub though).
-These automations can be be based on a number of different triggers & conditions (sensors/state change/people coming home or leaving/time of day/...)
+These automations can be based on a number of different triggers & conditions (sensors/state change/people coming home or leaving/time of day/...)
-An automation can change the state of a device, or change change the state of multiple devices if they have been grouped into a scene.
+An automation can change the state of a device, or change the state of multiple devices if they have been grouped into a scene.

 Homekit supports many devices, which can be identified by 'works with Apple Homekit' logo.